MRC Centre for Global Infectious Disease Analysis

-The MRC Centre for Global Infectious Disease Analysis is a Medical Research Council funded research centre at Imperial College London and a WHO collaborating centre.
+The MRC Centre for Global Infectious Disease Analysis is research centre at Imperial College London and a WHO collaborating centre.
 It is part of the Department of Infectious Disease Epidemiology at School of Public Health within the Imperial College Faculty of Medicine.
-Neil Ferguson is the director of the centre, along with four associate directors: Christl Donnelly, Azra Ghani, Nicholas Grassly, and Timothy Hallett.
+Azra Ghani is the director of the centre.
 The centre also collaborates UK Health Protection Agency, and the US Centre for Disease Control.
 The centre's main research areas are disease outbreak analysis and modelling, vaccines, global health analytics, antimicrobial resistance, and developing methods and tools for studying these areas.

+History

 The centre was previously called the MRC Centre for Outbreak Analysis and Modelling.
+It has also been referred to as the MRC Center for Outbreak Analysis and Modeling Its founding was confirmed in March 2007, with Imperial College London hosting the center with funding from the Medical Research Council (MRC).

+In 2016, Neil Ferguson was serving as director of the MRC Center for Outbreak Analysis and Modeling.
+That year he was lead author on a paper concerning Zika.
+Published in Science, Ferguson's research suggested the outbreak in South America was undergoing a sharp decline, and would "burn itself out" within a year or 18 months.
+In 2016, Ferguson published a study in September 2016 raising concerns that wrong implementation of the newly licensed dengue virus vaccine Dengvaxia could increase the number of cases of the disease.

+In 2025 the centre lost its Medical Research Council funding as part of a general withdrawal of all research funding from all units.